Keetasin/Keetasin/README.md

 Artificial Intelligence Engineering Student
 -------------------------------------------

-Second-year undergraduate student at Prince of Songkla University
+Third year undergraduate student at Prince of Songkla University

 * 🌍  I'm based in Songkla, Thailand
 * ✉️  You can contact me at [keetasin01596@gmail.com](mailto:keetasin01596@gmail.com)